Intrapersonal

 Failure mode

 Vague language.
 Deferring to consensus.
-Overselling certainty.
+Overselling certainty you do not actually have.

 Containment